smartdevicelink/sdl_overview_guides/docs/Resumption/index.md

 If the application does NOT resume data successfully:

- - SDL Core will provide OnAppRegistered with resumeVrGrammars:false or no resume parameter at all.
+ - SDL Core will provide `OnAppRegistered` with `resumeVrGrammars = false` or no resume parameter at all.
  - SDL Core cleans up all previously stored application data for the application that failed to resume.
-The HMI must also clean up previously compiled VRGrammars for the application.
+The HMI must also clean up previously compiled `VRGrammars` for the application.
  - The application will send new data to start SDL operations.
-In this event, SDL and the HMI should restart the cycle of collecting application data for resumption.
+In this event, SDL Core and the HMI should restart the cycle of collecting application data for resumption.

 |||
 Unsuccessful App Resumption